Tax on Income from House Property

 • Property for charitable purposes: Section 11 of the Income Tax Act states that any property owned for the purpose of charity or any religious purpose is not subject to income tax.

-• Vacant house: Any self-owned property that is vacant, the annual value of the property is nil hence is not applicable for any tax payment under the section 23(3).
+• Vacant house: Any self-owned property that is vacant, the annual value of the property is nil hence is not applicable for any tax payment under section 23(3).

-• Property of registered Trade Union: Under the section 10(24), while calculating the gross total income, no tax shall be charged on any house property owned by Trade Union.
+• Property of registered Trade Union: Under section 10(24), while calculating the gross total income, no tax shall be charged on any house property owned by Trade Union.

 FAQs